MidnattLantern/hidoc/README.md

 Manual testing:
 ===
-This can also be found inside the manual testing.md file
+This can also be found inside the `manual testing.md` file with images

 Sign in/out redirect:
 ---